tolisdev/DanbotHostingDocs/docs/README.md

 ### What is Danbot Hosting?
 <br>
-We provide tottaly free, reliable and speedy hosting for your needs!
+We provide totally free, reliable and speedy hosting for your needs!

 ### What can we Host?:
 1. Minecraft Servers